-Where a scheme has individual trustees, decisions about the scheme are taken by those individuals.
 Where the scheme has a corporate trustee, decisions about the scheme are taken by the board of directors of the trustee company.

 Individual trustees are appointed or removed in whatever manner the scheme's trust deed provides for - this usually requires the scheme's employer to sign a formal deed of appointment or deed of removal.
 Directors of a corporate trustee are in practice appointed or removed in accordance with the so-called "articles of association" of the trustee company, and by filing the relevant forms at Companies House.